nioinnovation/react-nuik/docs/components/toggle.md

 Default labels and colors are provided if you do not specify them.

-Use the `noLabel` property to indicate you do not wish to display the default label.
+Use the `noLabel` property to indicate you do not wish to display any label.

 You can use a Toggle as part of a List or as an element in a form.
 You can apply any logic you choose.